-This is also the time when I’m gone a lot; 4 days in April for an employee’s retreat (so much fun and productive), one week in May for our last Team Leaders’ visit, and a whole month for our Games in June and July.
+I will also be gone a lot during this time; 4 days in April for an employee’s retreat (so much fun and productive); one week in May for our last Team Leaders’ visit; and a whole month for our Games in June and July.

 Incidentally, this summer will also see me return to Greece for a short stay … the day after the Games, a bit crazy pants, I know.
 This is connected to volunteer work I’ve done in the past 2 years, that I’m incredibly proud of, but that took (is still taking) way more time than I anticipated.

 And finally, my Dad and his girlfriend are coming for a 10 day-visit, for the first time ever, in August.